-Community Transition does not cover monthly rental or mortgage expense; regular utility charges; and/or household appliances or diversional/recreational items such as televisions, VCR players and components and DVD players and components.
+Community Transition does not cover monthly rental or mortgage expense; regular utility charges; and/or household appliances or diversional/recreational items such as televisions, streaming devices, VCR players and components and DVD players and components.
 Service and maintenance contracts and extended warranties are not covered.
 Community Transition services can be accessed only one time from either the 1915b or 1915c waiver over the life of the waiver.

-Walter over the fire of the walter.

-Limits on amount, frequency, or duration

 The cost of Community Transition has a life of the waiver limit of \$5,000.00 per beneficiary.
 Community Transition includes the actual cost of services and does not cover provider overhead charges.

+2

-Service Delivery Method ■ Provider Directed
+Service Delivery Method Provider Directed

-☐ Individual/Family Directed
+Individual/Family Directed

-Specify whether the ☐ Legally Responsible Person
+Specify whether the Legally Responsible Person

 service may be provided □ Relative

-by (check all that ☐ Legal Guardian
+by (check all that 🗖 Legal Guardian

 apply):

 Provider Type

-Specialized Vendor Supplie ors
+Specialized Vendor Suppliers

-Meets applicable state and local regulations for type of service that the provider/supplier is providing as approved by PIHP
+Meets applicable state and local regulations for type of service that the provider/supplier is providing as approved by PIHP.